Teacher PLD

 Acknowledgement

 This resource and the resources in the interactive planner were written by Lauren Roberts, Lincoln University.
-Academics and farm staff from Lincoln University Faculty of Agriculture and Life Sciences provided information, e and advice in the construction of this unit.
+Academics and farm staff from Lincoln University Faculty of Agriculture and Life Sciences provided information, expertise and advice in the construction of this unit.
 Industry organisations also assisted with providing facts and figures.

 Lincoln University provides a range of outreach and teaching materials for senior secondary school students.
 Visit their outreach page for information on workshops and additional resources.